Interstate 105 (California): Design and local opposition

 The route was designed between 1968 and 1972 by Caltrans District 7, under the direction of Design Chief Sid Elicks.
 However, opposition from some of the communities through which the right-of-way would pass slowed the process and led to some reroutings.
 Many factors contributed to the delay.
 The growth of the environmental movement in the 1960s created resistance to new freeway construction.
 Fiscal difficulties brought about by the 1971 Sylmar earthquake and the California tax revolt of the late 1970s further hampered Caltrans' construction efforts.

-However, the major source of resistance to the freeway's construction was community opposition and the side effects of these demands.
+The major source of resistance to the freeway's construction was community opposition and the side effects of these demands.
 By the early 1970s, most of the areas in the freeway's path (and thus slated to be demolished) were predominantly African-American.
 Resentment over previous freeway projects' effects on other black communities resulted in significant modifications to the original route.
 Most cities along the way, weary of the noise and visual blight created by elevated freeways, demanded that the route be built far below grade in a "trench".
 Also, another source for resistance to the freeway's construction was that much of the I-105 path was going to be built in low income, high crime neighborhoods, which also delayed the freeway's construction until the crime in the areas went down.

-Norwalk was opposed to the freeway's proposed route through its city center, and blocked the freeway from reaching its intended terminus at the Santa Ana Freeway; however, Caltrans had already decided to abandon that section due to the inability of the severely congested Santa Ana Freeway to accommodate any more traffic.
+Norwalk was opposed to the freeway's proposed route through its city center, and blocked the freeway from reaching its intended terminus at the Santa Ana Freeway (I-5); however, Caltrans had already decided to abandon that section due to the inability of the severely congested Santa Ana Freeway to accommodate any more traffic.